-The recommended dose of ILARIS for SJIA patients with a body weight greater than or equal to 7.5kg is 4mg/kg (with a maximum of 300mg) administered every four weeks via subcutaneous injection.
+The recommended dose of ILARIS for patients with Still’s disease (AOSD and SJIA) with a body weight greater than or equal to 7.5 kg is 4 mg/kg (with a maximum of 300 mg) administered every 4 weeks.

-STEP 4: Using a sterile syringe and needle carefully withdraw the required volume depending on the dose to be administered (0.2 mL to 1 mL) and subcutaneously inject using a 27 gauge x 0.5” needle.
+STEP 2: Using a sterile 1-mL syringe and 18-gauge x 2” needle, carefully withdraw the required volume depending on the dose to be administered and subcutaneously inject using a 27-gauge x 0.5” needle.

 Injection into scar tissue should be avoided as this may result in insufficient exposure to ILARIS.

-ILARIS 180-mg powder for solution for injection is supplied in a single-use vial.
-Any unused product or waste material should be disposed of in accordance with local requirements.
+Discard unused product or waste material in accordance with the local requirements.